Menticirrhus saxatilis: Biology

 The northern kingfish feeds on benthic invertebrates.
 The diet consists mainly of small crustaceans such as shrimps and crabs but amphipods, polychaete worms, molluscs, small fish and mysids are also eaten and it also scavenges on carrion.

 In the eastern United States, spawning takes place from April to August.
 The spherical eggs contain oil globules.
 They are pelagic and disperse with the currents.
 The developing larvae are somewhat tadpole-like with large heads.
 By the time the fry reach a length of 5 mm the soft dorsal and anal rays have already appeared and when they are 10 mm long, the spiny rays have also developed.
 By this stage, their bodies are covered by melanophores.
 They reach a length of about 12 cm by their first winter and 25 cm by their second.

 Uses

-The northern kingfish is not fished commercially but from New Jersey southwards it provides good sport to surf anglers and those in boats close to the shore.
+The northern kingfish is not fished commercially but from New Jersey southwards it is fished for sport and its often white meat by surf anglers and those in boats close to the shore.
 The bait used can be pieces of squid, clams or bloodworms.
-The fish has tasty white meat.